atmiya0/EECS4461_Team14_Project/Docs/Deliverable3/DEL3B_DraftReport/Team14_DraftReport.md

 ## **§2.
 Simulation Design & Implementation**

 For our system, we decided to model the “For You” Tab on X to showcase our phenomena.
-Our system primarily consists of two types of agents, human agents, bot agents, and an AI Algorithm entity.
-Both human and bot agents are used to model types of engagement with a topic, while the AI algorithm is used to showcase mechanisms of recommending content and or topics to users.
+Our system primarily consists of two types of agents, human agents, bot agents, and an AI algorithm entity.
+Both human and bot agents are used to model types of engagement with a topic, while the AI algorithm is used to showcase mechanisms of recommending topics to users.

 The model we found that would best represent our media ecosystem of the “For You” Tab on X would be the network-based model.
 We decided to go with this model due to how it both enabled us to visually showcase relationships between different agents as well as it being a good fit in terms of representing our phenomena of interest.
 A network based model shows clear relations between how agents operate as well as how agents can influence one another.